by D. Patrick Miller

 More to the point, we experience powerful aspects of deadness in our daily life more often than we might like to admit.
 Physical illness of any sort brings a kind of dying into our experience, as various parts or systems of the body shut down or malfunction without our conscious assent.
 As someone who recovered from a chronic autoimmune disorder, I know the feeling of being so sick that I would just as soon have died than continue another day in the grip of an overwhelming physical breakdown.
 Paradoxically, what made the experience so deadening was the certainty that I wasn’t going to be killed by the ailment.
 So the sentence of exceptional suffering seemed indefinite — an endless death-in-life.

 With or without physical suffering, mental and emotional struggles can induce depression of dangerous depths.
 I doubt there is anyone who has survived adolescence without entertaining “suicidal ideation,” as the psychologists call it.
 Entertaining the idea of self-killing is just a step away from actually attempting it.
-Based on 2020 statistics from the Centers for Disease Control, there are about 1.2 million suicides annually in the US, or one every eleven minutes.
-Over twelve million give it a serious thought, and more than three million draw up a plan.
+Based on recent statistics from the Centers for Disease Control, there were 49,000 suicides in the US in 2022, or one every eleven minutes.
+Over thirteen million give it a serious thought, and more than three million draw up a plan.

 Add to this the daily-news threats of homicides, mass shootings and genocides — plus the time-honored tradition of war as a legalized form of slaughter — and it’s clear that a significant element of our life experience is just “not dead yet.”
 However much we may celebrate and cling to living, our mortal bodies always carry the weight of doom, which could crush us at any moment.
 No wonder we all feel the moodiness of the undead from time to time.